Preserve more of

 Strategic Charitable GivingPhilanthropic

-Your free assessment identifies exactly which strategies apply — across all three tiers.
+Your free assessment identifies which strategies apply and where they fit in your long-term roadmap.

 Example strategy

-For each strategy that applies to you, you get the full picture — what it is, why you qualify, what to say, and the exact IRS forms to hand your CPA.
+For each strategy that applies to you, you get the full picture — what it is, why it matters, what it preserves, when to act, and what to review with a professional.

 CPA-Led StrategyEligible